Best Book Club Books for Discussion

 So if you are looking for some terrific reads to enjoy with your bookworm friends, here is a long list of 25 books that your book club would never stop talking about.

 I listen to 5-8 audiobooks in a month through Scribd.
-It’s an amazing platform I use to listen audiobooks while I cook or take a walk.
-So if you love listening to books just like me enjoy 60 days of FREE Reading with Scribd.
+It’s an amazing platform I use for listening to audiobooks while I cook or take a walk.
+So if you love listening to books just like me, enjoy 60 days of FREE Reading with Scribd.
 Click Here to Get your FREE Books

 A powerful and fascinating story that would definitely lead to a lively discussion!
 The characters of the books are definitely going to be something you would love to dive deep and analyze!